JordanSimYJ/techxperience/website/Lab-1.md

 ---
 # 🧑‍💼 Lab 1: Using Prebuilt Agents and Tools

 Please refer to [Lab 1 Explanations](./pdfs/Lab%201-explanation.pdf) before starting.
+This lab is suited for Business Users.

 ## Objective